Perineal Tears

 Treatment

-Most patients recover without complications, particularly if the tear is recognized and repaired at the time of birth.
-As they heal, some people may experience the following:
+Most patients recover without complications, especially when the tear is recognized and repaired at the time of birth.
+As they heal, some people may experience:

 • Pain or soreness in the perineum

-• Fears and apprehension about having sexual intercourse
+• Worry or apprehension about having sexual intercourse

 • A sense of urgency to use the toilet for a bowel movement, or difficulty controlling gas from the back passage